Natural cat allergy relief is possible. And that’s great news for the the 1 in 10 Americans who is allergic to our planet’s feline friends.

 Take a Preventive Approach to Natural Cat Allergy Relief

 The bottom line is simple.
 If you want to prevent cat allergies or relieve symptoms, you must reduce the Fel d1 level in your home.
 Try this 5-Step Plan:

 STEP 1: Use the Easy Air Organic Allergy Relief Combo Pack.
 Unlike pesticides and other harsh chemical products, these two organic liquid formulas are powerful but organic and all-natural.
 Used regularly, Organic Allergy Relief Spray and Organic Allergy Relief Laundry Rinse will destroy cat allergens – along with contaminants from other household pets, dust, and dust mites – so your home stays relatively allergen-free for up to 4 weeks.

 STEP 2: Neuter your cats.
 Non-neutered male cats produce the highest levels of Fel-d1.
 Studies also show that neutering sharply lowers Fel d1 levels in female cats.

 STEP 3: Shampoo your cat.
-A weekly bath will reduce airborne Fel d1 by nearly 50%.
+A weekly bath at your neighborhood groomers will reduce airborne Fel d1 by nearly 50%.

 STEP 4: Moisten your pet’s fur before daily grooming.
 The moisture will help deactivate allergens and daily combing can get rid of more.